CarperAI/trlx/docs/source/examples.rst

 Random Walks
 ------------

-This is a simple toy example used for testing described in `Decision Transformer (Lili Chen et al. 2021) <https://arxiv.org/abs/2106.01345>`_ simple enough that it doesn't require GPU access.
+This is a simple toy example described in `Decision Transformer (Lili Chen et al. 2021) <https://arxiv.org/abs/2106.01345>`_.
+It's simple enough that it can be used for testing with a 1M sized LLM, training of which can complete entirely on CPU.

 Description
 ^^^^^^^^^^^

 The task is to find the shortest path on a directed graph.
 The reward is based on how optimal the path is compared to the shortest possible.
-Paths are represented as strings of letters, with each letter corresponding to a node in the graph.
+Paths are represented as strings of letters, where each letter corresponds to a node in the graph.

 Training